 10:05 p.m.: TEPCO begins injecting seawater into Unit 3.

-10:09 p.m.: TEPCO announces a plan to inject seawater into Unit 2, the first acknowledgement of emergency at that reactor.
+10:09 p.m.: TEPCO announces a plan to inject seawater into Unit 2, the first acknowledgment of an emergency at that reactor.

 March 14: Explosions Continue

 11:01 a.m.: There’s a hydrogen explosion at the Unit 3 reactor.
 11 workers are injured, and the building’s structure is severely damaged.

 6:14 a.m.: A hydrogen explosion occurs at the Unit 2 reactor.

 Throughout the day: Seawater pumping continues at Units 1, 2 and 3.
 Near the plant, radiation levels are measured at 400 millisieverts per hour.
 By comparison, the average person is exposed to about 2.4 millisieverts of radiation per year, meaning that radiation at Fukushima is 1.46 million times stronger than it would be in an average environment.